rundqvist/docker-sniproxy-openvpn/README.md

 * Proxies all http(s)-traffic through vpn

 ## Requirements
-* A supported VPN account (See base image for vpn configuration: https://hub.docker.com/r/rundqvist/openvpn)
+* A supported VPN account (See base image for supported vpn providers: https://hub.docker.com/r/rundqvist/openvpn)
 * A local DNS server (or at least, ability to configure your DNS lookups)
 * Ports 80 & 443 available on host